It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - It's All My Fault: Scootaloo blames herself for Rainbow Dash and Fluttershy's apparent deaths, believing that since she couldn't fly, she slowed them down enough to get killed.

 - Crimson Sky blames himself for Twitch becoming such a psycho (and his death), viewing himself and Lightning Dust as bad influences on a kid with an already bad outlook on life.

 - Jerk with a Heart of Gold: Potentially Twitch, at least if Crimson Sky is right.

 - Jurisdiction Friction: Between Babs' Criminal Investigation Department, Rumble's Stormfront Unit, the regular Royal Guard, and the R.E.A.F., there tends to be plenty of arguing over who handles what.
 And then there's Dinky, who technically outranks all of them and can stick her nose into anything she wants.

 - Karmic Death: Twitch, who gleefully partook in the bombing of Broncton, is killed when a shot from Apple Bloom's gun sets off one of the bombs on his belt, catching him in the blast.

 - Kicked Upstairs: Babs was part of Rumble's personal squad, until an injury during the conquest of the Crystal Empire took her off active duty.
 She was then reassigned to run the Criminal Investigation Department.

 - Knife Nut: Silver Spoon always fights with knifes.

 - Knowledge Broker: In addition to being a criminal, Snails is apparently this as well.
-Or at least, he gather information for his own ends.
+Or at least, he gathers information for his own ends.

 - La Résistance: There's a group called the Rainbolts that apparently serves as the main opposition to Twilight's forces.